charles-havener/chaos_game/README.md

 ### Reduction

-Which data shader reduction method should be used.
+The Datashader reduction method that will be used.

 - Line: Computes a reduction by pixel, mapping data to pixels as one or more lines.
 - Points: Computes a reduction by pixel, mapping data to pixels as points.